1961: “Hit the Road Jack” became Ray Charles’ second song to go to #1 in US. In the UK the single became his first top 10 hit, reaching #6.

 Rod Temperton, songwriter, record producer, musician, and member of Heatwave who also wrote such hits as “Thriller” and “Off the Wall” by Michael Jackson and “Give Me the Night” by George Benson, was born in Cleethorpes, Lincolnshire, England in 1949.

-Shona Laing, singer, songwriter, guitarist, and brief member of Manfred Mann’s Earth Band, contributing to their Somewhere in Afrika album, was born in New Zealand in 1955.
+Shona Laing, singer, songwriter, guitarist, and brief member of Manfred Mann’s Earth Band who contributed to their Somewhere in Afrika album, was born in New Zealand in 1955.

-Kurt Neumann, singer, songwriter, and guitarist of the BoDeans, was born in Milwaukee, WI in 1961.
+Kurt Neumann, singer, songwriter, and guitarist for BoDeans, was born in Milwaukee, WI in 1961.

 Sean Lennon, singer, songwriter, multi-instrumentalist, and son of John Lennon and Yoko Ono, was born Sean Taro Ono Lennon in New York City in 1975.